-We are well aware that there is a significant gender gap in Science, Technology, Engineering and Mathematics (STEM) and an ever larger gap for minority women in these fields.
+We are well aware that there is a significant gender gap in Science, Technology, Engineering and Mathematics (STEM) and an ever-larger gap for minority women in these fields.
 The lack of women in STEM means we are missing out on half the population’s skills, perspectives and brain power.

-- STEM is traditionally viewed as a male-dominated and masculine field and young girls feel like they don’t belong.
+STEM is traditionally viewed as a male-dominated and masculine field and young girls feel like they don’t belong.
 Two exceptions are the fields of social sciences and biology.

-- Young girls of all races need to have a mental image of their future, but don’t see many female role models, and especially minority women role models, in STEM.
+STEM subjects are perceived to be intimidating or too complex to understand, deterring some girls to choose such careers.
+Young girls of all races need to have a mental image of their future, but don’t see many female role models, and especially minority women role models, in STEM.

-- There is a lack of support for women once they get past their education training and into a career from academia, industry and the male community.
+There is a lack of support for women once they get past their education training and into a career from academia, industry and the male community.

-Ideas on bridging the gender gap
+Ideas on Bridging the Gender Gap

 As women leaders in our robotics company, Deepti and Aditi have started a social initiative called @IndianGirlsCode, to get more girls interested in and excited about STEM. @IndianGirlsCode is a free program that inspires young women to innovate in the fields of computer science and technology by creating real-world applications to real-world problems and provides coding and robotics education to girls with a focus on the underprivileged in rural areas.